CrowdStrike/glide-core/.changeset/tiny-pens-drop.md

 '@crowdstrike/glide-core': minor
 ---

-Drawer no longer closes when the `Escape` key is pressed.
+Drawer no longer closes when `Escape` is pressed.